tasl-lab/UniOcc/README.md

 - `YYY.npz`: A NumPy file containing the following data for a single time step.
   - `occ_label`: A 3D occupancy grid (L x W x H) with semantic labels.
   - `occ_mask_camera`: A 3D grid (L x W x H) with binary values with `1` indicating the voxel is in the camera FOV and `0` otherwise.
   - `occ_flow_forward`: A 3D flow field (L x W x H x 3) with voxel flow vectors pointing to each voxel's next frame coordinate.
 In the last frame, flow is 0.
+The unit of the flow is num_voxels.
   - `occ_flow_backward`: A 3D flow field (L x W x H x 3) with voxel flow vectors pointing to each voxel's previous frame coordinate.
 In the first frame, flow is 0.
+The unit of the flow is num_voxels.
   - `ego_to_world_transformation`: A 4x4 transformation matrix from the ego vehicle to the world coordinate system.
   - `cameras`: A list of camera objects with intrinsic and extrinsic parameters.
     - `name`: The camera name (i.e. CAM_FRONT in nuScenes).